 Reliance, to the maximum extent possible, on the use of resources in existence during the period of implementation of the State plan.

 Given the resources it is provided, it is very cognizant of the need to utilize these resources in the most cost-effective manner in the implementation of the SPIL.
-The DSE allocates resources for the Independent Living Administrator to monitor the SPIL, s well as the Independent Living Program which is implemented through contracts with community-based service providers.
+The DSE allocates resources for the Independent Living Administrator to monitor the SPIL, as well as the Independent Living Program which is implemented through contracts with community-based service providers.

 5.2 Establishment and Placement